 In addition to attending training on Fridays, fellows share responsibility for the ongoing recruitment of future fellows and for fundraising.
 We believe the arts of recruitment and fundraising are critical skills in ministry and social change work that all of our fellows must learn.
 This learning happens primarily through a project called "Future Fellow Fundraising."
 This is a form of team-based fundraising and part of a collaborative campaign to raise $60,000 during the year.
 Each staff member and fellow is responsible for raising at least $600.
 The money raised goes to help pay the stipends and health insurance for the next cohort of fellows.

 All Life Together fellows live in intentional Christian community for ten months.
 Fellows create their community’s Rule of Life, or living house covenant, to continually shape a healthy rhythm of fellowship, self-care, and communal worship.
-Fellows share a community meal together each Monday evening and meet three Friday mornings a month with Prayer Partners.
+Fellows share a community meal together each Monday evening and meet several Friday mornings a month with Prayer Partners.
 Prayer Partners are volunteers--Life Together alumni, priests, spiritual directors, and friends of the program--who accompany our fellows in deepening their learning and spiritual growth as a community.

 During orientation and subsequent trainings, fellows learn contemplative worship composed of sacred chant, Lectio Divina scriptural meditation, centering prayer, and silence.
 Life Together’s SOFIA worship style was developed in partnership with the Leadership Development Initiative, and was especially influenced by the teachings of Episcopal priest and Christian contemplative, the Rev. Cythnia Bourgeault.
 Fellows have the opportunity to experiment with contemplative practices in their intentional communities and to lead worship in trainings throughout the year.